Fuel Economy / MPG » 6

 A new eight-speed automatic does its part to bring the 2014 Jeep Grand Cherokee up to modern-day gas mileage numbers.
 Still, anyone truly looking for class-leading driving range will grok to the new Ecodiesel's 30-mpg highway ratings.

 On other HEMI-powered and V-6-powered models, mileage rises by a little more.
-Chrysler estimates the basic Grand Cherokee will now be rated at 17/25 mpg in rear-drive form, or 17/24 mpg with four-wheel drive.
-With a HEMI, the predictions are for 14/22 mpg (RWD) and 14/20 mpg (4WD).
+The basic Grand Cherokee is rated at 17/25 mpg in rear-drive form, or 17/24 mpg with four-wheel drive.
+With a HEMI, the figures are for 14/22 mpg (RWD) and 14/20 mpg (4WD).
 Both are 2 mpg better on the highway cycle.
 Those numbers are competitive, not with the likes of the Ford Edge or Subaru Outback, but with vehicles like the seven-passenger Ford Flex and the GMC Acadia.

 The Grand Cherokee Ecodiesel changes that calculus.
-It's rated at 22/30 mpg by Chrysler's initial estimates for rear-drive models, or at 21/18 mpg with four-wheel drive.
+It's rated at 22/30 mpg for rear-drive models, or at 21/28 mpg with four-wheel drive.
 It's more efficient than most five-seat crossovers--sometimes by a substantial margin--and its highway rating is closing in on that of compact vehicles like the Ford Escape and Chevy Equinox, which don't have its massive towing or its off-road capability.

 It could be the best Jeep of them all, even.
 With its 730-mile cruising range, the Ecodiesel doesn't just render the HEMI V-8 an expensive and unnecessary upgrade--it makes us think twice about the Grand Cherokee's base V-6 when a diesel model can be specified for just about $4,500 more on the Limited version and up (from $41,290, in Limited trim).